 You can read about previous Empire Ears products reviewed on Headfonics here.

-A few years back EarWerkz was a blossoming company, making a name with models as the Supra and Legend R/Omega.
+A few years back EarWerkz was a blossoming company, making a name with models such as the Supra and Legend R/Omega.
 But its founder Jack Vang soon hit a glass wall, as his ambition reached beyond the constraints of his current organizational possibilities.

 The customer service was struggling to keep up, and the desired lead time was under attack.
 Founding a solid company wasn’t enough – Jack wanted to rule an empire.
 So to realize its full potential, Jack construed the merger of Earwerkz with Savvitek, an industry-leading engineering, and manufacturing company.